 Don’t Enable Them

-More than anything, it’s important to take care of yourself while in a relationship with an addict.
+More than anything, it’s important to take care of yourself while dating an addict.
 There are going to be times you feel drained, defeated, and hopeless.
 You can’t pour from an empty cup, so make sure you’re practicing good self-care at all times.
-Self-care should involve the following:
+Self-care can involve the following:

 - Don’t take your partner’s actions personally.
-When addiction takes hold, the user becomes powerless to the addiction.
+When addiction takes hold, your loved one becomes powerless to the addiction.
 No matter how they may act toward you, it isn’t your fault.
 It doesn’t mean you allow them to cross your boundaries, and it certainly doesn’t mean you allow them to mistreat you.

 - Attend a support group.
 Al-Anon and Learn to Cope are support groups for the loved ones of people with addictions.
 Meet people who are going through similar difficulties and who can empathize with you.
 These groups will also teach you how to support your partner and take care of yourself in the process.